gradido/gradido/docu/Concepts/Snippets/1-Blockchain/Connector/interface.md

 After signing sendTransactionIota can be called for every transaction which consists of bodyBytes and a signature public key pair list and with the corresponding group alias

-For transactions which belong to two blockchains actually two transactions are generated and need to be signed
+For transactions which belong to two blockchains actually two transactions are generated and need to be signed and send

 ### Request
 `POST http://localhost/login_api/packTransaction`